 3.6.10 Taxable goods such as cigarettes, tobacco and alcohol for delivery outside Denmark.

 3.6.12 Distribution of parcels which violates applicable sanctions laws fx. because of the content, the intended recipient, or the country to or from which they are to be sent.

 Sanctions laws include all laws, regulations and orders imposing sanctions (including trade restrictions and economic sanctions) on countries, individuals or entities, including without limitation those imposed by the United Nations, the European Union and the member states of the European Union.

 3.7 GLS may reject or suspend the distribution without notice, in the event of suspicion in any of the above.

 3.8 The customer is liable for any direct or indirect loss that is inflicted upon GLS, GLS’ distribution partners or other customers as a result of content mentioned under 3.6.3-3.6.12 and any direct or indirect loss due to insufficient packaging according to 3.2-3.5.

 3.9 GLS is not obliged to examine whether the parcel contains goods listed in 3.6.3-3.6.12 or whether the packaging is adequate as mentioned in 3.2-3.5.

 4.1 Distribution is according to agreement and the current price list.
 The price list can be obtained from GLS at any time.

-4.2 Payment is due 7 days from the date of the invoice.
-Late payment will accrue interest at the rate of 1.5 % per month or part thereof.
+4.2 Payment is according to your payment terms in your GLS agreement.
+Late payment will accrue interest at the rate of 2% per month or part thereof.